robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 relevance showed sparse connectivity in summer compared to winter networks and a decrease in winter lichen layer relevance at higher landcover resolutions.
-D) Mean graph strength of individuals was weaker during the summer compared to the winter months. **\[JWT: we need the orders to be the same in legend/discussion as the figure legends; I’m trying to catch it, but it may show up other places\]**
+D) Mean graph strength of individuals was weaker during the summer compared to the winter months.

   - decreasing availability of patchy lichen = no edges in these layers, though some small proportion of relocations still exist in those